Vertex Partitioning and $p$-Energy of Graphs: Introduction

 We denote by $n^+(A)$ and $n^-(A)$ (or simply $n^+$ and $n^-$ if $A$ is clear from context) the number of positive and the number of negative eigenvalues, respectively.
 For any real number $p\ge 1$, we define

 and call them the \emph{positive p-energy} and the \emph{negative p-energy} of $A$, respectively.
 We define

 and call it the \emph{p-energy} of $A$.

 For a graph $G$ with adjacency matrix $A(G)$, we simply write $\mathcal{E}_p(G), \mathcal{E}_p^+(G), \mathcal{E}_p^-(G)$ to denote $\mathcal{E}_p(A(G)), \mathcal{E}^+_p(A(G)), \mathcal{E}^-_p(A(G))$, respectively.
 The usual \emph{graph energy} $\mathcal{E}_1(G)$ is a well-studied parameter and finds applications in many areas, including mathematical chemistry; see the survey \cite{gutman2017survey}.
-In recent years, the positive and negative square energies of graphs have been used to obtain good bounds for the chromatic number \cite{Ando_Lin_2015}, fractional chromatic number \cite{guo2024new}, and vector chromatic number \cite{coutinho2023sums}.
-In general, there has been a growing interest in investigating higher energies $\mathcal{E}_p(G)$ of graphs, and many interesting questions have been posed; see \cite{Elphick_FGW_2016, nikiforov2012extremal, nikiforov2016beyond, tang2024r}.
+In recent years, the positive and negative square energies of graphs have been used to obtain good bounds for the chromatic number \cite{Ando_Lin_2015}, fractional chromatic number \cite{Guo2024new}, and vector chromatic number \cite{Coutinho2024conic}.
+In general, there has been a growing interest in investigating higher energies $\mathcal{E}_p(G)$ of graphs, and many interesting questions have been posed; see \cite{Elphick_FGW_2016, Nikiforov2012extremal, Nikiforov2016beyond, Tang2025p_energy_Nikiforov}.
+Recently, Elphick, Tang and Zhang \cite{Elphick_Tang_Zhang_2025_penergy} used $p$-energies to obtain bounds for chromatic number, which significantly generalizes many of the previously known results.

 For a Hermitian matrix $A$, the singular values of $A$ correspond to the absolute values of its eigenvalues.
 Consequently, the quantity $\mathcal{E}_p(A)^{1/p}$ coincides with the \emph{Schatten $p$-norm} of the matrix $A$.
-In \cite{nikiforov2016beyond}, Nikiforov investigated the Schatten $p$-norms of graphs and asked which graphs are extremal with respect to the Schatten $p$-norm.
-Building upon this work, Tang, Liu, and Wang \cite{Tang_Liu_Wang_2024} initiated the study of the positive and negative $p$-energy of graphs and posed several conjectures, one of which is stated below.
+In \cite{Nikiforov2016beyond}, Nikiforov investigated the Schatten $p$-norms of graphs and asked which graphs are extremal with respect to the Schatten $p$-norm.
+Building upon this work, Tang, Liu, and Wang \cite{Tang_Liu_Wang_2025_edgeaddition} initiated the study of the positive and negative $p$-energies of graphs and posed several conjectures, one of which is stated below.

 We use standard graph terminology and notation: $P_n$ denotes a path, $K_n$ denotes a complete graph, and $C_n$ denotes a cycle of order $n$.
 For a subset $S\subseteq V(G)$, $G[S]$ denotes the subgraph induced by $S$ in the graph $G$.